5 Non-Obvious Ways to Make Data Engineers Love Working For You

 With these data points in place, you’re in a better position to highlight to prospective hires how data engineering work is prioritized, celebrated, and foundationally important to the success of your company.

-They can grow with your company
+Data engineers grow with the company

 Like many tech specialties, data engineering is evolving at a rapid pace.
 New tools and best practices are constantly emerging, and the best engineers will want to invest time in staying abreast of the latest developments and technologies.
 And, just like any prospective new hire, data engineers will want to know how they’ll grow with your company.